-- Transition (discharge) policy and protocol are in the final stages of development, with staff training projected for fall 2006. - A Memorandum of Understanding between DFPS and the Texas Workforce Commission has been signed.
+- Youth aging out of foster care are now provided with continuous Medicaid coverage through a single application process up to the age of 21. - CPS continued to expand and provide Circles of Support to youth statewide.
+Circles of Support are operating in all regions in the state.
+Between March 2004 and August 2006, a total of 1,091 Circles of Support (COS) conferences were conducted across the state.
+COS continues to be the preferred method for a youth's support system to help the youth create a transition plan, and attain short and long-term goals toward independence.
+COS is offered to youth beginning at 16 years of age. - A Memorandum of Understanding between DFPS and the Texas Workforce Commission was signed.
 The Memorandum of Understanding ensures there are local cooperative agreements that meet the objectives of the transitional living program.
-As of August 2006, regional staff, local workforce boards, community partners, and providers entered into cooperative agreements. - Rules for extended care to youth up to the age of 22 to complete high school level education, or up to age 21 to complete vocational training were posted for public comment and recommended for adoption by the DFPS Council at the July 2006 meeting. - CPS developed guidelines for expanding transition centers and transition service networks to areas where none currently exist.
+As of August 2006, regional staff, local workforce boards, community partners, and providers entered into cooperative agreements. - In August 2005, the Houston Transition Center for youth aging out of care was opened.
+CPS developed guidelines for expanding transition centers and transition service networks to areas where none currently exist.
 Transition centers are currently operating in Dallas, Houston, San Antonio and Austin.
-In a transition center, a young person can go to one location to complete their GED certification, receive Preparation for Adult Living services, take a community college prep course, talk to the onsite apartment locator service, and receive employment training and placement services.
-Transition centers also provide an opportunity for youth to develop personal and community connections, another important step in transitioning to adulthood. - Policy to permit eligible youth to return to foster care as necessary to achieve goals of the Preparation for Adult Living Program is under development. - Coastal Bend College of Beeville and DFPS signed a Memorandum of Understanding on June 6, 2006, whereby Coastal Bend College agrees to provide housing assistance for foster care alumni.
-Beginning in fall 2006, Coastal Bend College agrees to provide two housing scholarships to foster care alumni and a one-day training session for Texas college-bound high school juniors and seniors in foster care.
+In a transition center, youth can go to one location to complete their GED certification, receive Preparation for Adult Living services, take a community college prep course, talk to the onsite apartment locator service, and receive employment training and placement services.
+Transition centers also provide an opportunity for youth to develop personal and community connections; another important step in transitioning to adulthood. - Coastal Bend College of Beeville and DFPS signed a Memorandum of Understanding on June 6, 2006, whereby Coastal Bend College agrees to provide housing assistance for foster care alumni.
+Beginning in fall 2006, Coastal Bend College agreed to provide two housing scholarships to foster care alumni and a one-day training session for Texas college-bound high school juniors and seniors in foster care.